Vaesea/godottux/README.md

 If the code is a bit messy... oops.
 I still hope that people can make actual decent SuperTux fangames from this.

 # GodotTux
 A SuperTux 0.3.2 remake in Godot, but in a way that makes it easy to make SuperTux fangames!
-(If you know how to code)
+(If you know how to code, and if you can understand the worst code you've ever seen in your life)

 The worldmaps are like PepperTux-Haxe's worldmaps, which means they're more RPG-like, but since this is Godot, you should easily be able to make worldmaps similar to SuperTux.